vedantwpatil/FocusFrame/README.md

 # Focus Frame

 A high-performance screen recording application that captures screen content and adds smooth zoom animations on click.
-Built with Go and Rust for optimal performance, featuring a modern Tauri + Svelte frontend.
+Built with Go and Rust for optimal performance, featuring Tauri + Svelte frontend.

 ## Architecture